Briansim74/Market-Making-Trading-System/research_findings.md

 #### 8.5.
 Evaluate Residual Alpha Only If Necessary
 Residual alpha will remain a secondary component.

-The current microprice and structural models should first be tested together.
+The baseline midprice quoting policy should first be compared against a policy incorporating microprice alpha.
 Only if meaningful unexplained residual information remains will I add the XGBoost residual model.

 The purpose is to avoid adding model complexity without measurable incremental value.
 The comparison will therefore be:
 ```
-Structural Alpha
+            Midprice
                 ↓
-Structural + Microprice
+     Midprice + Microprice
                 ↓
-Structural + Microprice + Residual
+Midprice + Microprice + Residual
 ```

 Each additional component must demonstrate incremental out-of-sample value after realistic execution costs.